Blog > How to Easily Build (and Maintain) Better Team Habits

 5 Tips for Implementing Habits in the Workplace

-Since unfavorable habits are difficult to break, consider implementing new good habits that counteract the bad ones rather than attempting to break your team’s negative habits.
+Since unfavorable habits are difficult to break, consider implementing new positive habits that counteract the bad ones rather than attempting to break your team’s negative habits.
 For instance, if your team is always late to meetings, establish a habit of reviewing calendars at the start of each day or scheduling recurring meetings at the same time each week.

 Regardless of what positive habits you’re implementing in your workplace, here are five tips to help you succeed.